SteveALee/fullmeasure-blog/source/_posts/mixed-signals-with-svelte5.md

 While the declaration of an observable is explicit with $state() or $derived(), their use is implicit with no need to reference any internal value members.
 In contrast stores require a $ prefix at use so making reactive variable subscription explicit, which to be honest I like.
 I'm toying with the idea of using $ to prefix all rune variables.

-All in all, I do like the Svelte 5 reactivity model based as it is on Signals with the core $state, $derived and $effect runes.
+All in all, I do like the Svelte 5 reactivity model based as it is on Signals with the core $state/$props, $derived and $effect runes.

 ## Points to Watch